Introduction.

 What are adinkras?
 Adinkras are visual representations of complex mathematical equations in physics.

-Gates looked closer and closer and realized that certain codes are present everywhere.
+Gates looked closer and closer and realized that certain codes were present everywhere.
 These codes are almost exactly like those found in computers.
 The example that Gates uses was internet browser – programs that have error correcting code.

 The way error-correcting code works in computer programming is pretty simple (I will use internet example).
-If you’re trying to send packets of data over the internet and lets say a few packets drop or get lost along the route.
-If the system has error-correcting code in there, it will detect that certain packets were lost along the route and attempt to re-create them to original state based on the metadata (information of the data packets).
+If you’re trying to send packets of data over the internet and let’s say a few packets drop or get lost along the route.
+If the system has error-correcting code in there, it will detect that certain packets were lost along the route and attempt to re-create them to the original state based on the metadata (information of the data packets).
 That is what they found when analyzing the supersymmetry equations.

 It was almost as if our reality is embedded using computer code like in the movie ‘The Matrix’.
 Gates says to imagine for a moment that you’re a scientist in a massive virtual computer.
 How would YOU figure out that your reality is not the actual reality?
 The only way to do it is from within by figuring out that your reality is embedded within a code.
 To find the code, you look for patterns within the physics.
-Finding patterns is what Gates and his research team is doing at University of Maryland, and they found something that resembles such a code.
+Finding patterns is what Gates and his research team are doing at the University of Maryland, and they found something that resembles such a code.

 What does it all mean?
 Does it mean that our entire reality is virtual if there is such a code in our laws of physics?
 Perhaps our universe works like a natural computer or perhaps our reality is virtual (try to wrap your mind around that!)?
 Gates cautions us to be careful with jumping to conclusions.
 He says, “Just because you found code in supersymmetry like in internet browser does not necessarily mean that the code is related to reality.”